BC-Sports Year-End Package,Advisory

 YE--ODE TO SPORTS

 The AP sends off the sports year in a volley of rhyme, a year in which the Crimson Tide gets 2018 going (“Bama turns from Hurts to Tua/Saban’s tribe sings hallelujah”); LeBron James “leaves the home he loves the most/for purple and gold on the coast”; and closes with “a heavyweight feast, fierce and raw” in which “Wilder, Fury fight to a draw.”
 By Fred Lief.
-UPCOMING: 900 words, photos.
+UPCOMING: 900 words, photos by Dec.
+29.

 SUNDAY, Dec.
 30

 Sports traveled to unconventional places in 2018: Golfer Vijay Singh settled his lawsuit with the PGA Tour over his use of deer antler spray; the head of cybersecurity for the 2020 Tokyo Olympics does not know how to use a computer; and the NHL admonished a player for licking opponents.
 By Fred Lief.
-UPCOMING: 1,000 words, photos.
+1,000 words, photos by Dec.
+30.

 Some of the names you may not know now but might by the end of 2019: third baseman Vladimir Guerrero Jr., the son of a Hall of Famer who most likely makes his big-league debut for Toronto next season; Toby Miller, a teenage snowboarder tutored by Shaun White; and Stanford defender Tierna Davidson, who might make the U.S. women’s national team for the 2019 World Cup.
 By Pat Graham.
-UPCOMING: 750 words, photos.
+UPCOMING: 750 words, photo by Dec.
+30.

 YE--THINGS TO WATCH FOR IN 2019

 By now, nothing that happens in sports should shock anyone.
 The antics of both athletes and fans in 2018 showed that, and now we brace ourselves for what 2019 will bring.
 Here’s a look at some of the fun that may be ahead.
 By Tim Dahlberg.
-UPCOMING: 750 words, photos.
+UPCOMING: 750 words, photos by Dec.
+31.